About Wilkinson County

 • Processing fees for copies of records typically apply, and requesters should be prepared to provide specific information about the records sought, including dates, names, and case numbers when available.

-Inmate information for the Wilkinson County Jail can typically be obtained by calling the Sheriff's Office directly during business hours, as the county maintains a smaller detention facility without a comprehensive online inmate search portal.
-Arrest records and booking information are public records under Georgia's Open Records Act (O.C.G.A.
+Inmate information for Wilkinson County Jail can typically be obtained by calling the Sheriff's Office directly during business hours, as Wilkinson County maintains a smaller detention facility without a full online inmate search portal.
+Arrest records and booking information are public records under Georgia's Open Records Act (§ 50-18-70 et seq.), and citizens may request these records in writing to the Sheriff's Office with proper identification and applicable fees.
 Municipal law enforcement within Wilkinson County includes the Gordon Police Department, which serves the city of Gordon, and police services in other incorporated areas may be handled by the Sheriff's Office through mutual aid agreements.

 Criminal, Arrest & Jail Records